sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 Most exercises provide hints and additional questions to answer for yourself.
 Please read these carefully so you understand what you are doing!

-Every exercise's files are located in separate directories, e.g. the files of Exercise 1 are stored in folder `~/tar/exercise-1`, while the files of Exercise 4 are stored in `~/dmftar/exercise-4`.
+Every exercise's files are located in separate directories, e.g. the files of Exercise 1 are stored in folder `~/data-management/tar/exercise-1`, while the files of Exercise 4 are stored in `~/data-management/dmftar/exercise-4`.
 Make sure to go to these folders before starting the respective exercises.
-All files on the archive service are stored in your home folder (i.e. `/archive/<username>`).
+All files on the archive service are stored in your the `data-management` folder in your home folder (i.e. `/archive/<username>/data-management`).

 #### General command syntax